 “Reputation of Quality in International Trade: Evidence from Consumer Product Recalls” (Job Market Paper)

-This paper examines the role of exporting countries’ reputations in aggregate trade ﬂows by quantifying reputation in an international setting.
+This paper quantitatively examines the impact of exporting countries’ reputations for product quality on aggregate trade flows.
 I introduce a novel data set in which recall incidences retrieved from the Consumer Product Safety Commission are matched to U.S. import data from 1990-2009.
 Using a model of learning I construct a measure for exporter reputation where consumers internalize product recalls as bad signals.
 Structural estimation of the model finds that reputation is important and especially impactful for products used by children.
 The market share elasticity of exporter’s reputation is around 1.49 across products, similar in magnitude to the average price elasticity, which is around 1.51.
 Improving reputation can increase export value, but reputation is sluggish: increasing reputation by 10% can take decades for most exporters.
-Counterfactual exercises conﬁrm that quality inspection institutions are welfare improving, and quality inspection is especially important for consumers of toys.
+Counterfactual exercises confirm that quality inspection institutions are welfare improving, and quality inspection is especially important for consumers of toys.